 The modules focuses on the patient-centered assessment of esthetic demand for orofacial treatment procedures.
 Special attention will be paid to the area of tension between the patient’s requests and the threat of potential overtreatment.
 You will be trained to plan and excercise treament options through a virtual patient.

 You will be given an introduction to top-notch patient treatment case documentation.
-Various formats of medical imaging such as CBCT, CT, MRT or OCT will be discussed in detail in order to provide you with the ability to create virtual simulations of your own patients to plan your esthetic treatments according to the latest quality standards in dental medicine.
+Various formats of medical imaging such as CBCT, CT scan, MRI and OCT will be discussed in detail in order to provide you with the ability to create virtual simulations of your own patients to plan your esthetic treatments according to the latest quality standards in dental medicine.
 Applying the treatment to the virtual respresentation of your patient allows you to evaluate and therefore to improve the treatment outcome.
 Additionally, skills gained in this module can be directly applied to the module Patient Treatment Cases.

 Within this module you have to treat a total of 10 patients in your home country, having your individual tutor on your side who is supporting you every step of the way through our eLearning platform.The treatment has to be documented according to the standards taught in the module Patient Documentation.
 The module has to be completed by the end of your second academic year.